Imamm9/Talkify/README.md

 ## License

-This project is open-source under the MIT License.
+This project is open-source, and credit to the original creator is appreciated.